-Black Dog Television is an independent television production company founded by three writer/producers, Dan Gaster, Paul Powell and Will Ing, each of whom has 20 years’ experience working in comedy and entertainment.
+Black Dog Television is an independent television production company founded by three writer/producers, Dan Gaster, Paul Powell and Will Ing, each of whom has over 20 years’ experience working in comedy and entertainment.

 They continue to develop sitcom scripts, panel shows and factual entertainment formats.

 Their many credits as writers, script editors and producers include:

 Have I Got News For You, The Graham Norton Show, Miranda, 8 Out of 10 Cats, Top Gear, Al Murray’s Happy Hour, Mock the Week and Would I Lie To You.

 Dan, Paul and Will all started their careers as writer/performers.
 They first collaborated on the seminal Radio 4 show, Weekending and went on to write and star in several of their own radio shows.

 Dan and Paul wrote and performed in two series of their sketch show, We Know Everything.

 Dan and Will wrote and performed, together with Ben Silburn, a self-titled sketch show, The Curried Goat Radio Show, for Radio 2 and still heard from time to time on Radio 4 Extra.